zeeshanAhsan1/ghostsInTheMaze/README.md

 #### AGENT 1:
 Agent 1 plans a the shortest path through the maze and executes it, ignoring the ghosts.
 This agent is incredibly efficient - it only has to plan a path once - but it makes no adjustments or updates due to a changing environment.

+#### AGENT 2:
+Agent 2 re-plans.
+At every timestep, Agent 2 recalculates a new path to the goal based on the current information, and executes the next step in this new path.
+Agent 2 is constantly updating and readjusting based on new information about the ghosts.
+Agent 2 doesn't make projections about the future.
+If all paths to goal are blocked, agent 2 attempts to move away from the nearest ghost.

+#### AGENT 3:
+Agent 3 forecasts.
+At every timestep, Agent 3 considers each possible move it might take (including staying in place), and ‘simulates’ the future based on the rules of Agent 2 past that point.
+For each possible move, this future is simulated some number of times, and then Agent 3 chooses among the moves with greatest success rates in these simulations.
+Agent 3 can be thought of as Agent 2, plus the ability to imagine the future.

+#### AGENT 4:
+Agent 4 is a free strategy agent which balances intelligence and efficiency.

+#### LESS INFORMATION AGENTS:
+assuming that the agent loses sight of ghosts when they are in the walls, and cannot make decisions based on the location of these ghosts.
+How does this affect the performance of each agent?